Vertex Cuts: Optimally nested cuts

-\begin{theo} Every optimally nested thin cut is nested with all other optimally nested thin cuts.
-The optimally nested thin cuts form a nested cut system. \end{theo}
+\begin{theo} Every optimally nested cut is nested with all other optimally nested cuts.
+Optimally nested cuts form a cut system. \end{theo}

+\begin{proof} Optimally nested cuts are thin by definition.
+Theorem~\ref{theo:connectedness} says that for an optimally nested cut $C$ either $\mu_{\min}=0$ if $C$ is an A-cut or, if $C$ is a B-cut, then $C^*$ has precisely one cut component and $\mu(C^*)$ is well defined as $\mu(C)$.

-\begin{proof} Suppose there are optimally nested thin cuts $C$ and $D$ which are not nested with each other.
-By (A2) there will be opposite corners that are large.
-By relabeling we can assume that these large corners are $C\cap D$ and $C^*\cap D^*$ and by Lemma~\ref{lemm:intersection}, each of $C\cap D$ and $C^*\cap D^*$ has a component which is a thin cut.
+Suppose there are optimally nested thin cuts $C$ and $D$ which are not nested with each other.
+By (A2) there will be opposite corners which contain cuts.
+By relabeling we can assume that these corners are $C\cap D$ and $C^*\cap D^*$ and by Lemma~\ref{lemm:intersection}, each of $C\cap D$ and $C^*\cap D^*$ has a component which is a thin cut.
 Now Lemma \ref{lemm:corners_equality} says that

+Thus one of the summands on the left side of the inequality is less than $\mu_{\min}$, contradicting the minimality of $\mu_{\min}$.

+If optimally nested cuts $C,D$ in a cut system $\cc$ have opposite corners which contain cuts then Axiom (A1) for $\cc$ says that any of their components which contains a cut is a cut.
+Lemma~\ref{lemm:corners_equality} (i) implies that these cuts are optimally nested.
+Hence Axiom (A1) is satisfied for the set of optimally nested cuts in $\cc$.
+Similarly, Axiom (A2) for $\cc$ together with Lemma~\ref{lemm:corners_equality} (i) implies Axiom (A2) for the set of optimally nested cuts.
+Thus the optimally nested cuts in $\cc$ form a cut system. \end{proof}

+If $\mu_{\min} = 0$ then there are thin cuts that are nested with every other thin cut.
+It can happen though that $\mu_{\min} \not= 0$ as we show in an example.